Spirent/openperf/doc/dev-guide.md

 But the most imporant is the `eventfd_write(fd(), 1)` which [_just_ sends](https://stackoverflow.com/questions/18557064/where-to-find-eventfd-write-documentation) an event of value `1` to the consumer (server).

+The other thing to note is that the atomic counters are used the same way as head/tail indexes of a ring buffer, but here we call them read_idx and write_idx.
+If read == write, then there are no outstanding notifications for the event fd.
+If read != write, then there are notifications.
+We do this to minimize our syscalls for reading/writing the fd's.
+So, that eventfd_write function is only called if we know for a fact that the other side is idle (and hence needs a wake up).

 ### Receiving Data from the Client

 Receiving data (from a UDP client socket) is similar to sending data, at least in the first steps: